PineAppleGrits/tebex.js/README.md

 # ✨ More

-You can check the [official documentation](https://plugin.tebex.io/docs).
-Our package uses the official endpoints.
+You can check the [official documentation API](https://plugin.tebex.io/docs) to see the HTTP API.
+This package uses the official endpoints.